Where is the Eastern Wake Area Plan?

 What is the Eastern Wake Area Plan?

 The Eastern Wake Area Plan is a component of Wake County’s comprehensive plan, PLANWake, adopted in April 2021.
 The area plans separate the county into seven distinct areas for more localized planning with community input.
-Eastern Wake will be the fifth area to undergo the process of determining what type of built environment – the homes, buildings, streets, open spaces, farms, and infrastructure – is envisioned for the future at the local level.
+Eastern Wake was the fifth area to undergo the process of determining what type of built environment – the homes, buildings, streets, open spaces, farms, and infrastructure – is envisioned for the future at the local level.

 Eastern Wake Background Information